rmkelley/rmkelley.github.io/twitter.md

 SET geometry = st_transform(geometry,102004);
 SELECT populate_geometry_columns('counties'::regclass);

---This deletes the counties in states that were not imacted by Dorian.
+--This deletes the counties in states that were not impacted by Dorian.
 DELETE FROM counties
 WHERE "STATEFP" NOT IN ('54', '51', '50', '47', '45', '44', '42', '39', '37',
 '36', '34', '33', '29', '28', '25', '24', '23', '22', '21', '18', '17',